awsdocs/aws-glue-developer-guide/doc_source/glue-troubleshooting-errors.md

 When using a custom DNS for internet name resolution, both forward DNS lookup and reverse DNS lookup must be implemented\.
 Otherwise, you might receive errors similar to: *Reverse dns resolution of ip failure* or *Dns resolution of dns failed*\.
 If AWS Glue returns a message, you can view error messages or logs to help you learn more about the issue\.
 The following tasks describe general methods for troubleshooting\.
 + A custom DNS configuration without reverse lookup can cause AWS Glue to fail\.
 Check your DNS configuration\.
 If you are using Route 53 or Microsoft Active Directory, make sure that there are forward and reverse lookups\.
 For more information, see [Setting Up DNS in Your VPC](set-up-vpc-dns.md)\.

-## Error: Job run failed because the role passed should be given assume role permissions for the AWS Glue Service<a name="error-assume-role-user-policy"></a>
+## Error: Job Run Failed Because the Role Passed Should Be Given Assume Role Permissions for the AWS Glue Service<a name="error-assume-role-user-policy"></a>

 The user who defines a job must have permission for `iam:PassRole` for AWS Glue\.
 + When a user creates an AWS Glue job, confirm that the user's role contains a policy that contains `iam:PassRole` for AWS Glue\.
 For more information, see [Step 3: Attach a Policy to IAM Users That Access AWS Glue](attach-policy-iam-user.md)\.